AzureOrange404/DangerousWiki/index.md

 [Dangerous Wiki Capsule](gemini://dangerouswiki.capsule.town)

 A recommended browser for you linux termal would be [amfora](https://github.com/makeworld-the-better-one/amfora), which also works directly on your Raspberry Pi.

+On mobile a recommended browser would be [deedum](https://github.com/snoe/deedum).